What is the number one reason why you should consider working from home instead of working from where you work?

 I suddenly had a lot more time and more energy to create more content.
 Skipping commute time simply gave me more resources.

-Working from home means that you don’t have these huge drains of energy every day — even more so if office politics costs you energy.
+Working from home means that you don’t have these huge drains of energy every day — office politics drain your life energy.

-Many scientific research studies show that having a long commute time makes you less happy.
+Many scientific research studies show that having a long commute time reduces your happiness.
 It’s one of the top ten influence factors for your happiness — even more important than making a lot of money with your job.

 Do you want to live a more minimalistic, happier, and more focused life and skip commute time, too?